Skip to content

 Our dedicated team of scientists and engineers, system administrators, network engineers, software developers, security professionals, and students is always willing to help if you have any questions or concerns.
 The best way to contact us is to email us at helpdesk@chpc.utah.edu.
 Please include as much information as possible when contacting us so we can provide timely support.
 Additionally, you are welcome to us send feedback on this guide, especially if you have suggestions for improvements.

 This guide is for users new to the CHPC and is intended to provide an overview of our systems and resources.
-It is not meant to replace the need to read over our other documentation or policies.
+It is not meant to eliminate the need to read over our other documentation or policies, or to replace the documentation about specific resources.

 On this page